Putting (restricted) stock in the future: How startup employees can navigate their options

 Usually, employees who receive restricted stock pay tax on the difference between the stock’s fair market value (FMV) in the year the stock vests (meaning, after any restrictions lapse) and the exercise price (meaning the amount the employee pays for the stock).
 This difference is included in taxable wages on the employee’s Form W-2.
 The holding period starts on the date the stock vests.
 The holding period determines whether any eventual proceeds will be taxed as short- or long-term capital gains.
 The basis of the now-vested shares includes the amount paid for the shares (if any), plus any amount includible in gross income as compensation due to the vesting of the shares.

-Alternatively, an employee can make an “§83(b) election” in the year restricted stock is granted.
-An §83(b) election would include in gross income the difference between the exercise price and the FMV of the stock on the grant date.
+Alternatively, an employee can make an “83(b) election” in the year restricted stock are granted.
+The §83(b) election would include in gross income the difference between the exercise price and the FMV of the stock on the grant date.
 In this case, no income will be reported when the shares vest, and the holding period starts on the date the restricted stock is granted.
 Once vested, the basis of the shares includes the amount paid (if any), plus any amount includible in gross income as compensation due to the §83(b) election.

 While the §83(b) election is available to employees who receive restricted stock, it is not available to those who are given restricted stock units (RSUs).
 The difference is that, under a nonqualified restricted stock plan, there is an actual transfer of property to the employee on the grant date, while with RSUs, the employee is granted only a legally binding right to receive the property in a future year.